By the end of this section, you will be able to:

 The amount that a light ray changes its direction depends both on the incident angle and the amount that the speed changes.
 For a ray at a given incident angle, a large change in speed causes a large change in direction, and thus a large change in angle.
 The exact mathematical relationship is the law of refraction, or “Snell’s Law,” which is stated in equation form as

 Here and are the indices of refraction for medium 1 and 2, and and are the angles between the rays and the perpendicular in medium 1 and 2, as shown in Figure 25.11.
 The incoming ray is called the incident ray and the outgoing ray the refracted ray, and the associated angles the incident angle and the refracted angle.
-The law of refraction is also called Snell’s law after the Dutch mathematician Willebrord Snell (1591–1626), who discovered it in 1621.
+The law of refraction is also called Snell’s law after the Dutch mathematician Willebrord Snell (1591–1626).
+While the law has been named after Snell, the Arabian physicist, Ibn Sahl, found the law of refraction in 984 and used it in his work On Burning Mirrors and Lenses.
 Snell’s experiments showed that the law of refraction was obeyed and that a characteristic index of refraction could be assigned to a given medium.
 Snell was not aware that the speed of light varied in different media, but through experiments he was able to determine indices of refraction from the way light rays changed direction.

 A classic observation of refraction occurs when a pencil is placed in a glass half filled with water.
 Do this and observe the shape of the pencil when you look at the pencil sideways, that is, through air, glass, water.
 Explain your observations.
 Draw ray diagrams for the situation.